- Will Lawyers In Canada Soon Face A Religious Test? The Hypersensitive Response Over Canada’s First Openly Christian Law School

 - Oral Argument of CCCC on TWU at the Supreme Court of Canada

 A legal war of attrition is an apt description.
-Trinity Western University’s (TWU) bid for a law school has one court victory in Nova Scotia (now appealed), one loss in Ontario (also soon to be appealed) and is about to embark on its third court hearing in less than a year, in British Columbia this week.
+Trinity Western University’s (TWU) bid for a law school has one court victory in Nova Scotia (now appealed), one loss in Ontario (also soon to be appealed) and is about to embark on its third court hearing in less than a year, in British Columbia.
 The hearing is set for August 24-28 in Vancouver.

 TWU had a similar fight fifteen years ago when it went to the Supreme Court of Canada to get its education degree accredited.
 However, that was only one litigation track – now it faces three!
 The Supreme Court ordered the BC College of Teachers to accredit TWU’s education degree.
 That was in 2001.
 A long time ago – for some.
 So long, in fact, that they say that the 2001 SCC case has no bearing on the current struggle.
 Times change.
 The argument is — we are more progressive and the Court would not decide as it did in 2001.
 That is to be seen.